AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 sufficiently efficient to make sense.
 (In that case we've offloaded implementation complexity rather than processor load.)

-Usually there's enough time involved so that polling is undesirable.
+Usually, there's enough time involved so that polling is undesirable.
 The external environment takes time to respond and change state.
 Maybe a sensor has been designed to wait passively for something to happen in the external world, and only on the infrequent occurrence of that event should the application be notified.
 Perhaps a switch is to be toggled in certain circumstances, or an intruder detected.
-In this case nothing happens for extended intervals.
+In this case, nothing happens for extended intervals.

 As a consequence of all this, there's a very good chance that the